-The vacuum distillation unit is designed to process the reduced crude from the atmospheric crude distillation tower bottom in the presence of vacuum.
-The VDU separates the reduced crude into light, medium, and heavy vacuum gas oil streams.
-All of the streams are further processed in hydrotreating, hydrocracking, or another downstream residue upgrading unit to produce more valuable lighter products.
+The vacuum distillation unit is designed to process the reduced crude from the atmospheric crude distillation tower bottom in the presence of a vacuum.
+The Vacuum Distillation Unit separates the reduced crude into light, medium, and heavy vacuum gas oil streams.
+All of the streams are further processed in hydrotreating, hydrocracking, or other downstream residue upgrading units to produce more valuable lighter products.
 This method is used to enhance the recovery of middle distillate products from the reduced crude.

 The reduced crude is firstly heated in a furnace and then flashed in a vacuum distillation tower at a pressure much lower than atmospheric pressure.
 The vacuum distillation unit works on the principle that the residuum feed boils and separates under vacuum at a lower temperature without thermal cracking or degradation of the original hydrocarbons present in crude oil.

 Further, vacuum lowers the boiling point of the mixture, as the pressure is lowered the boiling point of the material is decreased.
-Without, vacuum for gas oil separations much higher temperature would be required that will crack the hydrocarbon materials.
-The VDU bottom or vacuum residue is sent to fuel oil blending or Asphalt bitumen production unit or further treated by thermal cracking or catalytic cracking by applying any of the bottom up-gradation methods.
+Without, a vacuum for gas oil separations much higher temperature would be required that will crack the hydrocarbon materials.
+The VDU bottom or vacuum residue is sent to fuel oil blending or Asphalt bitumen production unit or further treated by thermal cracking or catalytic cracking by applying any of the Bottom of barrel upgradation methods.

-To minimize cracking and coking, steam is also injected in the heater tube passes at a controlled rate.
-The feed then enters the vacuum tower and flashed at the lower part of the column with multiple trays under vacuum conditions.
+To minimize cracking and coking, steam is also injected into the heater tube and passes at a controlled rate.
+The feed then enters the vacuum tower and flashes at the lower part of the column with multiple trays under vacuum conditions.

 The vacuum is applied and maintained by steam ejectors by using medium pressure superheated steam as the motive fluid.
-The ejectors along with MP steam entrain the hydrocarbon vapors from the tower top, which are condensed in cooling water condensers.
+The ejectors along with medium pressure steam entrain the hydrocarbon vapors from the tower top, which are condensed in cooling water condensers.

 A vacuum of 25–40 mm of mercury is maintained at the top of the column and 90–120 mm at the bottom, depending upon the design.
 Condensates from these ejectors are collected in a drum, known as a hot well.

 Normally, 2~5 types of products are received from the vacuum distillation column.
-But mainly three products Light, Intermediate and Heavy Gas oils are obtained from the vacuum column.
-A few plates below the top plate of the column, light gas oil (LVGO) is drawn.
+But mainly three products Light, Intermediate, and Heavy Gas oils are obtained from the vacuum column.
+A few plates below the top plate of the column, light gas oil (LVGO) are drawn.
 The next oils drawn below the light gas oil tray are intermediate and heavy gas oils as shown in the PFD of the vacuum distillation unit.
 The products of VDU are further processed to convert them into more desired costly products.
 The vacuum distillation unit products and their uses are as follows;